-The school continues to meet the required number of Governors for a quorum
+The school continues to meet the required number of Governors for a quorum.

-While the governing body has met 3 times during the year, it has been able to maintain effective financial oversight via the Financial, Premises, Personnel and Audit Committee.
-The FPPAC has met 4 times during the year and the has been in regular contact with the Chair and School Business Manager.
+While the full governing body has met 3 times during the year.
+It has been able to maintain effective financial oversight via the Finance, Premises, Personnel and Audit Committee.
+The FPPAC has met 5 times during the year and the Chair of the FPPAC has been in regular contact with the Business Manager.

-The Governors complete an annual skills audit to determine that the Governing Body contains the necessary range and depth of skills required.
+The Governors complete an annual skills audit to determine that the Governing Body contains the necessary range and depth of skills required on each committee.